NERSC/buildtest-nersc/README.md

 export BUILDTEST_CONFIGFILE=$(pwd)/config.yml
 ```

-Make sure the configuration is valid, this can be done by running the following. buildtest will validate the configuration file with the JSON schema :
+Make sure the configuration is valid, this can be done by running the following.

 ```
 buildtest config validate
 ```

+buildtest will validate the configuration file with the JSON schema and report if configuration is valid.
+If you see an error during validation, please report an issue and
+try to fix the issue if you can.

 Please make sure you are using tip of [devel](https://github.com/buildtesters/buildtest/tree/devel) branch of buildtest when writing tests.
 You should sync your local devel branch with upstream
 fork, for more details see [contributing guide](https://buildtest.readthedocs.io/en/devel/contributing/code_contribution_guide.html).

 First time around you should discover all buildspecs this can be done via ``buildtest buildspec find``.
 The command below will find
 and validate all buildspecs in the **buildtest-nersc** repo and load them in buildspec cache.
 Note that one needs to specify `--root` to specify location where
-all buildspecs are located, we have not configured [buildspec_root](https://buildtest.readthedocs.io/en/devel/configuring_buildtest/overview.html#buildspec-roots) in the configuration file since we don't have a central location where this repo will reside.
+all buildspecs are located.
+For more details see https://buildtest.readthedocs.io/en/devel/configuring_buildtest/overview.html#buildspec-roots

 ```
 cd buildtest-nersc